prajaktaborse1234/synthmerge/README.md

   Accuracy (stripped): 71.12% (803/1129) # might be duplicate with other beams Error Rate: 0.53% (6/1129) # might be duplicate with other beams

-# when Beam 0 is wrong, Beam 1 is right 11.25% of the time
+# if Beam 0 is wrong, Beam 1 is right 11.25% of the time
 Model: Patchpal AI #1 (Beam search 1) of the time
   Accuracy: 11.25% (127/1129)
   Accuracy (aligned): 22.50% (254/1129) # might be duplicate with other beams Accuracy (stripped): 33.92% (383/1129) # might be duplicate with other beams Error Rate: 0.53% (6/1129)

-# when Beam 0 and Beam 1 are wrong, Beam 2 is right 2.92% of the time
+# if Beam 0 and Beam 1 are wrong, Beam 2 is right 2.92% of the time
 Model: Patchpal AI #2 (Beam search 2)
   Accuracy: 2.92% (33/1129)
   Accuracy (aligned): 15.50% (175/1129) # might be duplicate with other beams